 Fee-Only vs Fee-Based Financial Advisor: The Real Difference

 A fee-only adviser is paid exclusively by clients.
 A fee-based adviser is paid by clients and by third parties through commissions or product sales.
-The terms sound almost identical, but they describe very different compensation structures and different incentives.
-This article explains what each one actually means, why the distinction matters, and how to verify which kind of adviser you are talking to.
+One hyphen apart, completely different incentives.
+This article explains what each term actually means, why the distinction matters for your money, and how to verify which kind of adviser you're talking to before you sign anything.
 Investing involves risk, including the possible loss of principal.

 What "Fee-Only" Actually Means